MeltwaterArchive/rxrabbit/README.md

 ### Code examples

-The best way to get a feel for how the API should be used have a look at the [example-app](example-app).
+The best way to get a feel for how the API should be used have a look at the [example-apps](example-apps).

 It is also useful to look at the [integration tests](rxrabbit/src/test/groovy/com/meltwater/rxrabbit/RxRabbitTests.java) and the [ExampleCode class](rxrabbit/src/test/java/com/meltwater/rxrabbit/example/ExampleCode.java) class.